ipitio/bronte/README.md

 ## Example

-The notebook `bronte.ipynb` features an ETL Pipeline for, and Deep Learning using, the modular and extensible `Bronte` framework, with an example dataset of Basketball statistics.
+The notebook `basketball.ipynb` features an ETL Pipeline for, and Deep Learning using, the modular and extensible `Bronte` framework, with an example dataset of Basketball statistics.

 ### ETL Pipeline